This is Why People Sometimes Cover Mirrors at Night

 Cultural and Superstitious Background

 In many traditions, mirrors are believed to reflect not just our physical appearance but also our souls.
-This belief underpins the idea that, during the vulnerable state of sleep, our spiritual defenses are down.
-Therefore, covering mirrors is seen as a way to protect one’s spirit from external invasions or influences.
-Some say it’s about keeping your soul safely inside your body, where it belongs, instead of wandering off into the mirror and getting lost or, worse, swapped.
+This concept supports the idea that, while we sleep we let down our spiritual guard.
+So to cover mirrors is an action aimed at preserving your spirit against attacks and influences from outside.
+It’s about keeping your soul inside your body, where it belongs, safely tucked away rather than wandering off into the mirror and getting lost — or worse, swapped.

 During periods of mourning, it’s common in several cultures to cover mirrors in the house.
-This practice is said to be a sign of respect for the deceased, preventing their spirit from getting trapped in the mirror or, according to some beliefs, sparing the living the pain of seeing the reflection of their lost loved one.
-It also serves as a symbolic gesture to focus on the internal grieving process rather than on outward appearances.
+The theory behind it is avoiding their spirit being trapped in the mirror.
+Or, some say, to stop the living seeing the reflection of their dead one.
+It’s also a gesture to move from the external to the internal and to consider the grieving process, rather than looks.

 source: Pexels

 This mirror-covering ritual is intertwined with the idea of balancing the energy within a space.
-In the realm of Feng Shui, mirrors are powerful tools that can double the energy of whatever they reflect.
+In the realm of Feng Shui, mirrors are powerful tools.
+They can double the energy of whatever they reflect.
 At night, when you’re trying to wind down, having a mirror reflect your resting body might amplify energy in a way that’s not conducive to restful sleep.
-Covering the mirror can thus be seen as a way to maintain harmony and tranquility in the bedroom environment.
+Covering the mirror can be seen as a way to maintain harmony and tranquility in the bedroom environment.
+This one is kinda okay for me, and doesn’t scare me.
+Haha!

 Practical Reasons for Covering Mirrors

 Apart from these mystical and spiritual reasons, there are also practical considerations that might lead someone to cover mirrors at night.
 For one, it could simply be about reducing light reflection.
-In our modern world, where even the smallest electronic devices emit some form of light, a mirror can amplify this light, making it harder to achieve complete darkness for optimal sleep.
+In our modern world, where even the smallest electronic devices emit some form of light.
+A mirror can amplify this light, making it harder to achieve complete darkness for optimal sleep.
+Now this I can relate to and can get behind this reason.
+I really don’t like any light during the night when I’m trying to sleep, so maybe I could cover them for this reason.
+Maybe..

 source: Walmart

 Then there’s the psychological aspect.
 Seeing your reflection unexpectedly in the middle of the night can be startling, to say the least.
-A covered mirror eliminates this possibility, helping to create a more serene and undisturbed sleeping environment.
+A covered mirror eliminates this possibility.
+It helps to create a more serene and undisturbed sleeping environment.

 Is It a Common Thing?